arifahmedozturk/mma_elo/readme.md

 1. Make sure docker is running
 2. Open the terminal and navigate to the project folder.
-3. Run the command `docker-compose up` to start the required services.
+3. Run the command `docker-compose up`.
 4. Open another terminal window and execute the following commands:
     - `python reset_elos.py`
     - `python compute_elos.py`

 ## Querying

-1. Complete the `query.txt` file with the desired template for fighters.
+1. Complete the `query.txt` file with the provided template for fighters.
 2. Run the command `python query.py` to execute the query.

 ## Other commands